TahirRiaz/terralens-example-aws/CONTRIBUTING.md

-# Contributing to Terralense Example AWS
+# Contributing to terralens-example-aws Example AWS

 Thank you for your interest in contributing!
 This document provides guidelines for contributing to this example repository.

 ## Purpose

-This repository serves as a realistic example of multi-project Terraform infrastructure to demonstrate the capabilities of Terralense.
+This repository serves as a realistic example of multi-project Terraform infrastructure to demonstrate the capabilities of terralens-example-aws.
 Contributions should maintain this purpose and add value for users learning about Terraform project organization and dependency management.

 ## How to Contribute